Sheds and carports

 Garden Shed.jpg

-Some sheds can be constructed as exempt development meaning development consent isn’t required if the shed meets the following criteria:
+Some sheds can be built without development consent if they meet the following criteria:

-Location: The shed must not be situated on or in a heritage item, draft heritage item, or environmentally sensitive area.
+• Location: The shed must not be on or in a heritage item, draft heritage item, heritage conservation area, or environmentally sensitive area.
+Check heritage status here.

-Size: The maximum floor area allowed is 20 square meters in most zones, and up to 50 square meters in rural zones (RU1, RU2, RU3, RU4, RU6) and large lot residential zones (R5).
+• Size: Maximum floor area is 20m² in most zones, and up to 50m² in rural zones (RU1–RU6) and large lot residential (R5).

-Height: The shed must not exceed 3 meters in height above the existing ground level.
+• Height: Must not exceed 3m above existing ground level.

-Placement: It should be in the rear yard and at least 5 meters from any boundary in rural zones, or 900mm in other zones
+• Placement: In the rear yard and at least 5m from any boundary in rural zones, or 900 mm in other zones.

 Complying Development Certificate